dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-4-bash-job-control.md

 Background jobs can be found with command `jobs`.
 The result is a list of job IDs.

 A background job can be turned into a foreground job by command `fg %some-job-id`.
-Note the `%` sign, which is used to refer to jobs, as opposed to processes With command `fg` without arguments the current job (marked with a plus sign in the "jobs table") is brought back to the foreground.
+Note the `%` sign, which is used to refer to jobs, as opposed to processes.
+When using command `fg` without arguments, the current job (marked with a plus sign in the "jobs table") is brought back to the foreground.

 *Suspending* jobs: